-- (1) Additional information may be found on the Company's website at www.appiaenergy.ca. - (2) The technical information included in this MD&A regarding the Elliott Lake properties has been reviewed and approved by Al Workman, P.Geo.
+- (1) Additional information may be found on the Company's website at www.appiaenergy.ca. - The technical information included in this MD&A regarding the Loranger property survey The technical content concerning the Property in this news release was reviewed and approved by Thomas Skimming, P.Eng, a Director of Appia, a Qualified Person as defined by National Instrument 43-101, and the technical information regarding the Elliot Lake properties has been reviewed and approved by Al Workman, P.Geo.
 Senior Geologist, Watts, Griffis and McOuat Ltd., a Qualified Person in accordance with the Canadian regulatory requirements as set out in NI 43-101.